marian-kadanka/checkout-fees-for-woocommerce/readme.txt

 **Checkout Fees for WooCommerce** plugin extend WooCommerce by adding options to set **payment gateways fees or discounts**.

-Fees and discounts can be added to both:
+Fees and discounts can be added to **all payment gateways**, both:

 * standart WooCommerce payment gateways (Direct Bank Transfer (BACS), Cheque Payment, Cash on Delivery and PayPal),
 * custom payment gateways added with any other plugin.

-Plugin requires minimum setup: after enabling the fee/discount for selected gateway, you can set:
+Plugin requires **minimum setup**: after enabling the fee/discount for selected gateway (in WooCommerce > Settings > Checkout Fees), you can set:

 * fee/discount value,
 * minimum and/or maximum cart amount for adding the fee/discount,